 2. Felis chaus affinis - East Afghanistan, Indian subcontinent and Sri Lanka (variety of habitats)

 3. Felis chaus fulvidina - SE Asia, including China (variety of habitats)

-Hers are some research theses and papers on this cat species by year:
+Here are some research theses and papers on the Jungle Cat species by year: